-The Liverpool Bay Development - BHP Petroleum's largest single project worldwide - comprises four oil and gas fields, together with significant offshore and onshore facilities used for extracting, transporting and processing these reserves.
+The Liverpool Bay Development is BHP Petroleum’s largest global single project.
+It comprises four oil and gas fields, together with significant offshore and onshore facilities for extracting, transporting and processing the reserves.

 Offshore operations are centred on the Douglas complex – a three-platform facility that monitors and controls the development’s three unmanned satellite platforms at Lennox, Hamilton and Hamilton North.
 Oil and gas from all four fields are received at Douglas.

-The total recoverable reserves in Liverpool Bay are currently estimated to be in excess of 150 million barrels of oil and 1.2 trillion ft³ of gas.
-With peak oil production expected to average some 70,000 barrels per day, and a peak gas capacity of 300 million ft³ per day, the life of the development is projected to be at least 20 years.
+The total recoverable reserves in Liverpool Bay are estimated to be in excess of 150 million barrels of oil and 1.2 trillion cubic feet of gas.
+With peak oil production expected to average 70,000 barrels per day, and a peak gas capacity of 300 million ft³ per day, the life of the development is projected to be at least 20 years.

-The three-platform Douglas Complex, sited 24km from the North Wales coast, is the nerve centre of the offshore development.
-It is manned around the clock, controlling and monitoring activities in all four Liverpool Bay fields from a central control room located on the accommodation platform.
+The three-platform Douglas Complex, located 24km from the North Wales coast, is the nerve centre of the offshore development.
+It is manned around-the-clock, controlling and monitoring activities in all four Liverpool Bay fields from a central control room located on the accommodation platform.

 The third platform in the Douglas complex is the wellhead tower, where the fluids are received before they are piped across a 50m bridge, to the central processing platform.